MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

     - For adaptive dialog unit testing, add the **Microsoft.Bot.Builder.Dialogs.Adaptive.Testing** package.
     - For LUIS language understanding, add the **Microsoft.Bot.Builder.AI.LUIS** package.
     - For QnA Maker language understanding, add the **Microsoft.Bot.Builder.AI.QnA** package.

-    - If your bot consumes custom components, it may require additional packages.
+   If your bot consumes custom components, it may require additional packages.
 The author of each custom component should clearly state which packages are required.

-For more about language understanding in adaptive dialogs, see [recognizers in adaptive dialogs](bot-builder-concept-adaptive-dialog-recognizers.md).

 ## Register components